Your Face Sounds Familiar Kids (Philippine TV series) season 2: Prize

 Every week, the winner will win a cash prize of 100,000 pesos, half will be given to his or her chosen charity.
 The grand prize of the competition is a 1 million peso cash prize.
 Other prizes for the grand winner include a gadget showcase and a house and lot.

 Hosts, Judges, and mentors

 Host

 Billy Crawford returns as the main host.

 Online show hosts

-The online companion show Your Face Sounds Familiar Kids: Breaktime is hosted by season 1 contestants Sam Shoaf, AC Bonifacio and Awra Briguela.
+The online companion show Your Face Sounds Familiar Kids: Breaktime is hosted by kids season 1 contestants Sam Shoaf, AC Bonifacio and Awra Briguela.
 It airs simultaneously with the main show, being streamed live on both the official Facebook page and YouTube channel of the show.

 Breaktime features behind-the-scene exclusives which are usually not aired on the main show.
 It also includes interviews of the cast and live comments/tweets from the viewers.

 Judges

 The judges, dubbed as "The Jury" in the show: